Submanifold Sparse Convolutional Networks for Automated 3D Segmentation of Kidneys and Kidney Tumours in Computed Tomography: Introduction

 Although CT images are not naturally sparse, this imaging modality is a suitable use case for SSCNs.
 This is possible since the intensities stored in voxels in CT are described by the scale of Hounsfield Units (H.U.) that represents radiodensity~\cite{HounsfieldNobel}, such that different values are indicative of different tissue types.
 Therefore, by selecting thresholds in the voxel intensities, we can easily discard structures not useful for the tumour segmentation task, such as bones or air.

 In this paper, we propose a new methodology that deploys the use of voxel sparsification and SSCNs as an alternative for CT segmentations of organs and tumours, and we demonstrate a successful application of this methodology applied to segmenting kidneys and renal tumours in CT images.
 As demonstrated by our results, not only is this alternative approach able to obtain high accuracy, competitive with other state-of-the-art methods, but it also presents an advantage in terms of resources by requiring less computation time and memory, as will be explained in the rest of this paper.

+To compare this approach to commonly used practical alternatives, we also include direct comparisons, in terms of segmentation accuracy and computational cost, with a patch-based dense segmentation framework (nnU-Net~\cite{isensee2021nnunet}) and a zoom-out/zoom-in foundation model (SegVol~\cite{du2024segvol}), using the same data splits.
 These results will help in the development and adoption of automatic segmentation methods in the clinical setting in a robust and resource-conscious way, which can be extended to other organs and tumour types in the future.